 - IP scientific priorities in frame with the IP strategic plan.

-The project co-directors must submit 2 possible candidates per project (one female and one male) to the external selection committee.
-To do so, project co-directors select their candidates following the ranking criteria given in the file here
+First 2 weeks of November: The project co-directors choose 2 possible candidates per project (one female and one male) and fill up a ranking application for each.
+The ranking application will be evaluated by the external selection committee.
+The ranking criteria form is given in the file here

 Mid-November : The external selection committee receives the ranking tables per project indicating selected candidate marks.